Shushi Liberation Day: 2021 celebrations

 The 2021 celebrations were the first to not have been held in Shushi.
 On 8 May, Arkady Ter-Tadevosyan, who died earlier that year, was posthumously named National Hero of Armenia.
 Prime Minister Pashinyan also awarded Ter-Tadevosyan with the Order of the Motherland, which he handed over to his son Hayk Ter-Tadevosyan.

-Since the loss of the city during the 2020 Nagorno-Karabakh war in the Battle of Shushi, there were questions in Armenian society over the continued celebration of the holiday.
+Since the loss of the city during the Second Nagorno-Karabakh War in the Battle of Shusha, there were questions in Armenian society over the continued celebration of the holiday.
 Former Prime Minister of Artsakh Anushavan Danielyan wrote in an op-ed that celebrating the holiday "with a capitulator who surrendered Shushi", referring to Prime Minister Pashinyan, is "tantamount to double humiliation of our people."
 Hayastani Hanrapetutyun, the official government newspaper, argued in favor of continuing the tradition.
 MP Sasun Mikayelyan speculated that clashes could occur should Pashinyan arrive at Yerablur Military Pantheon on the day of liberation of Shushi.
 In his congratulatory message on the holiday, Pashinyan declared that although the nation "mourn the captivity of Shushi", Armenians must celebrate the holiday as it "is one of the glorious chapters in Armenia’s modern history".